jamesmh/coravel/README.md

 await this._mailer.SendAsync(new NewUserViewMailable(user));
 ```

-The e-mail from this quick-start would look like this:
+A basic e-mail using Coravel's default template looks like this:

 ![email sample](https://github.com/jamesmh/coravel/blob/master/Docs/email-sample.png)